 There’s little point in ensuring your boat is in mint condition if your means of getting it to the water is compromised.

-Many people store their boats away over winter, so while not in use, it’s a perfect time for inspecting boat trailers.
+Many people store their boats away over winter, so while not in use, it’s a perfect time to inspect your boat trailer.
 Of course, this inspection involves more than checking for corrosion.

 - Consider using fit-for-purpose products for cleaning.
-These include Salt Away or Mac’s Salt-Enz which are salt killing solutions that come with dispensers (attach to your garden hose allowing you to spray deep into the box sections).
+These include Salt Away or Mac’s Salt-Enz which are salt killing solutions that come with dispensers that can be attached to your garden hose allowing you to spray deep into the box sections).
 Spray from both the front and rear of the trailer to penetrate the areas where salt can settle

 - Keep your trailer brakes clean and have your brake pads or shoes inspected every few seasons.
 If you launch your boat in saltwater, it’s important to rinse the trailer brakes as soon as possible after you retrieve the boat.
 Also, keep an eye on the brake fluid reservoir in the master cylinder